-Oral Presentation - If you choose, you may replace 2 of your journal article reviews with an oral presentation.
-Thus this could be worth 4% of your grade.
+Oral Presentation - This assignment is OPTIONAL (see above).
 Oral presentations can be on any topic related to the conservation of vertebrates.
 It may be on a specific species or on a broader topic.
 All topics must 1st be approved by Dr. Klowden.
 Presentations should be in PowerPoint format and should be 15-20 minutes in length.
 You will be graded on both content (quality not quantity) and presentation (e.g. eye contact, volume, effectiveness of slide use, etc.) so practice, practice, practice.
-Up to 3 presentations may occur on 2/4 or 4/1.
-Sign up early to get the date you prefer.
+If you would like to do an oral presentation talk to Dr. Klowden ASAP so a data can be arranged.

-Book Review - This assignment is OPTIONAL (see below).
-Due April 15 at 11:59 pm submitted via a link on Webcourses.
-If you choose to do this, it will replace 3% of the value of your lowest lecture or lab exam (thereby reducing it from 17% to 14% of your grade).
+Book Review - This assignment is OPTIONAL (see above).
+Due April 21 at 11:59 pm submitted via a link on Webcourses.
+If you choose to do this, it will replace 3% of the value of your lowest lecture or lab exam (thereby reducing it from 18% to 15% of your grade).
 If you choose, pick an ecology themed book of at least 250 pages or more to read and write a 750-1000 word summary report demonstrating that you read the entire book and your understanding and opinions of the book.
+This should be similar in style to the journal articles reviews (see above).
 Approved books are listed below.
 Other books must 1st be approved by Dr. Klowden.
 Reviews should be for this class only and not a book used in another class.
 Summaries must be entirely your own work.
 Plagiarism will not be tolerated and will result in a failing grade for the course or expulsion from UCF.
 All reviews will be submitted to Turn-it-in to check for plagiarism so be certain that ALL words are your own.
 Unless absolutely essential, quotations should be avoided.
 I reserve the right to orally quiz you about the book if I suspect you have not read it.